-The Applicant will identify specific budget items that will have a significant role in meeting or exceeding the 2013-2014 target.
+The Applicant shall identify specific budget items that will play a significant role in meeting or exceeding the 2014-2015 target for each core indicator.
 An Applicant that has failed to meet the target for a core indicator in each of the last three years shall identify a minimum of three budget items.
-Budget items shall comply with the Required and Permissible Uses of Funds and the Carl D. Perkins Grant Cost Guidelines (Appendix H).
+Budget items shall comply with the Required and Permissible Uses of Funds (Appendix H) and the Carl D. Perkins Grant Cost Guidelines (Appendix I).